Troubleshoot

 Sometimes errors occur, but we are here to help!
 This guide covers some of the most common issues we’ve seen and how you can resolve them.
 However, this guide isn’t meant to be a comprehensive collection of every 🌍 Transformers issue.
 For more help with troubleshooting your issue.

-2. Create an Issue on the 🌍 Transformers repository if it is a bug related to the library.
+Create an on the 🌍 Transformers repository if it is a bug related to the library.
 Try to include as much information describing the bug as possible to help us better figure out what’s wrong and how we can fix it.

 Some GPU instances on cloud and intranet setups are firewalled to external connections, resulting in a connection error.
 When your script attempts to download model weights or datasets, the download will hang and then timeout with the following message: